podium-lib/layout/README.md

 ### .client

-Property that exposes an instance of the @podium/client for fetching content from podlets.
+A property that exposes an instance of the @podium/client for fetching content from podlets.

 Example of registering a podlet and fetching it: